ValgulNecron/ValgulNecron/README.md

 - I know rust, c#, c.
 I also know how to use docker, linux, windows.
 And other networking stuff

 - About me :
-A French guy that loves video game, cybersecurity, and other computer science thing, and watch manga and read anime.
+A guy that loves video game, cybersecurity, and other computer science thing, and watch manga and read anime.
 Yuri is good for the soul.

 ![readmeVal](https://counter.valgul.moe/get/@readmeValgul?theme=rule34)